christian-gama/pd-solucoes/README.md

 If you ran the init command, the .env files will already be created, otherwise you can use the .env.example file as a template.

+##### Please make sure the ports are available in your machine.
+If you find any issue, it's probably because of the ports.

 ### Running the tests

 To run the tests, run the following command: